 Throughout the rally, controls are used to track each vehicle’s progress.
 Instructions for the first 10km will have road names provided to allow calibration of the vehicle’s odometer.
 It also gives both navigator and driver a chance to get familiar with the directions.
 A contact phone number is provided should you find yourself off-track and an organizer will set you back on route.

-Rallies combine friendly competition, camaraderie and a few hours of driving on paved roads that wind in all directions and give each team an opportunity to explore Ontario’s picturesque roads and countryside.
-Winners are not the fastest teams; they are instead teams that follow the directions and arrive at the correct time.
-Any street legal vehicle is welcome.
+Rallies combine friendly competition, camaraderie and a few hours of driving on both urban and rural paved roads.
+The routes take you through hilly and windy roads and provide an opportunity to explore Ontario’s picturesque roads and countryside.

-To see the upcoming rallies look on the right hand side in the upcoming events or browse the monthly calendar or click here to see only the rally calendar.
+To see more upcoming rallies, look on the right hand side in the upcoming events or see the Driving Tours Events List.